joelyuhas/HermitCrab/README.md

 # HermitCrab
 The automation of the temperate and humidity inside a hermit crab tank using a Raspberry Pi, a fan, heat lamp, and some sensors.
-Also attached the Pi camera and creatd time lapse videos.
+Also attached the Pi camera and created time lapse videos.

-Originally creatd Aug 2022.
+Originally created Aug 2022.

 ## Objective
-The objective of this project was to create an automated system that could help maintain a specific tempeture and humidity range in my hermit crab tank, specifically between 70%-85% humidity and 72-85 degrees farenheight.
+The objective of this project was to create an automated system that could help maintain a specific temperature and humidity range in my hermit crab tank, specifically between 70%-85% humidity and 72-85 degrees Fahrenheit.
 The device would be mounted to the top of the hermit crab cage and operate continuously.

 A secondary objective was to setup the Pi Camera and get some time lapse shots of the hermit crabs moving.